atick-faisal/label-studio/docs/source/templates/generative-pairwise-human-preference.md

 Collect examples either by generating them manually, or use your [baseline model to generate multiple alternative hypotheses](https://huggingface.co/blog/how-to-generate).

-After your dataset has started to be collected in `dataset.json` file, create a project and upload the dataset to Label Studio.
+After your dataset has started to be collected in `dataset.json` file, create a project and upload the dataset to Annotation Hub.

 ## Starting your labeling project

-1. Create new project in Label Studio
+1. Create new project in Annotation Hub
 2. Go to `Settings > Labeling Interface > Browse Templates > Generative AI > Human Preference collection for RLHF`
 3. Save the project

 ## Import the dataset

-Using python SDK you can import the dataset with input prompts into Label Studio.
+Using python SDK you can import the dataset with input prompts into Annotation Hub.
 With the `PROJECT_ID` of the project you've just created, run the following code:

 ```python